ahmedAbouismail/Mobile-App-for-Public-Health/Pipeline/README.md

    pip install pandas numpy
    ```
 ## Running `genome_comparison_MTHFR.py`
-**Note** If you want to run genome_comparison_MTHFR.py, all you need to do is follow the next step to build the Docker image and run the pipeline
+**Note** If you want to run genome_comparison_MTHFR.py, all you need to do is follow the next step to build the Docker image and run the pipeline.

 1. To build the Docker image, navigate to the directory containing the Dockerfile and run the following command: